-Broadcasters should monitor the effectiveness of the service through contact with deaf people and their representatives.
+Broadcasters should monitor the effectiveness of the service through contact with Deaf and Hard of Hearing people and their representatives.

 2.5 Apology for loss of service

 Unless impracticable, a visual caption or subtitle should be displayed when there is a breakdown in the service.